Genetics & Genome Biology

 Using innovative sequencing and disease modeling technologies, we aim to determine the role genes play in paediatric health.

-Led by program head Dr. Monica Justice, the Genetics & Genome Biology (GGB) program use genetics and genomics to understand human health and disease, as well as genetic and environmental influences on disease risk.
+Led by program head Dr. Jason Moffat, the Genetics & Genome Biology (GGB) program use genetics and genomics to understand human health and disease, as well as genetic and environmental influences on disease risk.
 The team translates that knowledge to improve child health through treatment or prevention strategies.

 $166,700,000M research funding brought in by GGB (2013-2018)